Mission Planner Configuration and Tuning¶

 For Copter, the Basic Tuning screen is very simple to enable an easy way for beginners to generally adjust roll and pitch tuning.
 But this screen is similar to the Basic Tuning screen for Plane and Rover, showing the most common parameters for each control loop.

-This screen provides access to parameters which are most commonly adjusted by users to alter the behavior of the vehicle for each individual application.
+This screen provides access to parameters that most commonly adjusted by users to alter the behavior of the vehicle for each application.

-This screen provide access to many parameters not normally adjusted by the average user, but by more advance users.
+This screen provides access to many parameters not normally adjusted by the average user, but by more advanced users.